-This Ligurian city's main train station was built in 1860 and is a hub for rail travel along the coast, even to the French Riviera.
+This Ligurian city's main train station was built in 1860 and is a hub for rail travel along the coast, even to and from the French Riviera.

 Genoa has two train stations with relatively similar passenger numbers, but the main station for the city is Genova Piazza Principe.
 The station opened in 1860, the year before Italy became a unified country.
 Despite the square in the station’s name, the main entrance is actually on Piazza Acquaverde.
 The name of the station comes from the Piazza del Principe, which is not far away.
 The neoclassical facade of the station is quite grand, ornately decorated on the upper levels with statues and a huge clock under an arch.
 The building is easily mistaken for something other than a train station.

 There are 20 platforms at Genova Piazza Principe, and roughly 24 million people pass through the station each year.
 Construction is currently ongoing to add Genoa to Italy’s high-speed train network, but even without service from Alta Velocità (AV) trains the city is well-connected to other cities in Italy as well as some elsewhere in Europe.
 There are EuroCity trains that serve the French Riviera, and a night train that connects Genoa with Austria, Poland, Belarus, and Russia.